Sarbat Khalsa: History

 After the death of Banda Singh Bahadur in 1716 the Khalsa was in disarray.
 After 1716, the Mughal government began a campaign of genocide against Sikhs led by Abdus Samad Khan and later his son Zakariya Khan that was carried out by in the form of a standing army dedicated to eliminating Sikhs, daily public executions, and monetary rewards for the heads of killed Sikhs.
 The Dal Khalsa "retaliated by killing government functionaries and plundering Mughal posts, arsenals, and treasuries".
 In 1733, because of the failure of the Mughal government to subdue the Sikhs they were offered a jagir in 1733.
 Nawab Kapur Singh was appointed head of the Dal Khalsa and he reorganized the Sikhs into the Taruna Dal and Budda Dal.
 The Taruna Dal formed the basis of the Sikh Misls.

-Maharaja Ranjit Singh banned the Sarbat Khalsa in 1805 but it has recently been revived.